First a homework assignment and then a request. Please watch a few of these http://kogonada.com/ video essays on cinema.

-1. I will challenge five technical bloggers to address ethical issues in their field.
+1. I will challenge other technical bloggers to address ethical issues in their field.
 This will provide a groundwork for talking about ethics in technology, which as a rule we do not normally do on our blogs.
 They, in turn, will tag five additional bloggers, and so on.

 2. For one week, I will add “and ethicist” to my LinkedIn profile description and challenge each of the people I tag to do the same.
 I understand that not everyone will be able to do this but it will serve to draw attention to the fact that “thinking ethically” today is not to be separated from our identity as “coders”, “developers” or even “hackers”.
 Ethics going forward is inherent in what we do.